espressif/esp-at/docs/en/AT_Command_Examples/bluetooth_le_at_examples.rst

 #.
 Establish the Bluetooth LE connection.

-   Open the nRF debugging assistant on your mobile phone, and open SCAN to start scanning.
+   Open the LightBlue APP on your mobile phone, and open SCAN to start scanning.
 When you find the MAC address of the {IDF_TARGET_NAME} Bluetooth LE server, click ``CONNECT``.
 Then, {IDF_TARGET_NAME} should print the log similar to ``+BLECONN:0,"60:51:42:fe:98:aa"``, which indicates that Bluetooth LE connection has been established.

 #. {IDF_TARGET_NAME} Bluetooth LE server discovers local services.